invertase/notifee/packages/react-native-notifee/README.md

       64 |     return this._nativeModule;
 ```

-Add this a setup file in. your project e.g. `jestSetup.js`
+Add this to a setup file in your project e.g. `jestSetup.js`:

 ```js
 NativeModules.NotifeeApiModule = {}